ysree/awesome_notes/companies/mgr_tellme.md

 # Introduction

 Hi, I am **Sreenivasa**.
-I have **18+ years of experience** in building large-scale platforms and leading engineering teams across cloud and on-premises environments.
-I specialize in distributed systems, infrastructure automation, and resilient SaaS application design.
+I have **18+ years of experience** .
+For the past 9 years workging in VMware
 ---

-## Career Progression
-- Started career as a developer.
-- Progressed to solution design and system architecture roles.
-- Gained expertise in distributed systems, infrastructure automation, and resilient SaaS application design.

----

 ## Current Role at VMware by Broadcom
-In my current role, I am leading engineering teams responsible for **lifecycle management of VMware Cloud on AWS Software-Defined Data Centers (SDDCs)**— which is a complex, large-scale environment requiring automation, orchestration, for customer SDDC upgrades
+In my current role, I am leading engineering teams responsible for **lifecycle management of customer SDDC's** on VMware Cloud on AWS

 ---